eclipse-copilot/eclipse-copilot/README.md

 > - win32-x64

 # FAQ
-If you meet any problem when using the extension, please refer to the [FAQ](https://github.com/eclipse-copilot/eclipse-copilot/wiki/Frequently-Asked-Questions) and our [discussion channel](https://github.com/eclipse-copilot/eclipse-copilot/discussions) to check if there is an answer to your problem.
+If you meet any problem when using the plug-in, please refer to the [FAQ](https://github.com/eclipse-copilot/eclipse-copilot/wiki/Frequently-Asked-Questions) and our [discussion channel](https://github.com/eclipse-copilot/eclipse-copilot/discussions) to check if there is an answer to your problem.

 # License